Causality bounds on scalar-tensor EFTs: Bounds on EFT coefficients and their implications

 \subsection{Fine-tuned EFTs}

 Up to now, we have considered generic scalar-tensor EFTs without any {\it a priori} constraints on the Wilson coefficients.
 The bounds on them purely come from unitary and causality of all possible UV theories, which as we have seen actually defines a power counting scheme for the higher dimensional EFT operators in the Lagrangian.
 However, for various reasons, one often devises models that fine-tune some of the Wilson coefficients to zero or be suppressed.
-These reasons may be of a UV nature, where certain UV symmetries or other mechanisms may prohibit the EFT from possessing certain operators; or, there could be some more mundane phenomenological considerations to have certain coefficients suppressed.
-In this subsection, we shall explore the consequences of this approach for a couple of examples in scalar-tensor theory.
+These reasons may be of a UV nature, where certain UV symmetries or other mechanisms may prohibit the EFT from possessing certain operators; or, there could be some phenomenological considerations to have certain coefficients highly suppressed or tuned to zero so as to make the model fit the observational data.
+Of course, many results about the leading $\phi\mc{G}$ coupling are insensitive to or independent of the higher order operators, as per the standard EFT power-counting.
+The same may not be said about other hairy black hole models or the scalarization models.
+In this subsection, we shall explore the consequences of fine-tunings for a couple of examples in scalar-tensor theory.
 Notice that {\it a priori} fine-tuning of the Wilson coefficients essentially gives rise to extra sum rules from the perspective of bounding the EFT.
 For example, restricting some coefficients to zero will lead to some null constraints, which sometimes may result in inconsistencies in the dispersion relations, as we shall see.

+By this discussion, we wish to further raise the awareness of the theoretical obstacles one may face if one's model-building replies on fine-tunings of the EFT coefficients, explicitly demonstrating what can go wrong for some inconsiderate model-building with the EFT operators, illustrating the slogan ``not everything goes''.
+That is, the main purpose of this subsection is not to promote these fine-tuned EFTs or trying to confront them with the observational constraints, rather it is to point out a caveat for potential misuses of fine-tunings in the EFT coefficients.
+It also acts as a reminder that even following the standard EFT power-counting may not be sufficient, and for a precision result there may be a need to also check with the causality bounds.
+Alternatively, one may reserve the argument and use the results here and/or the observational bounds on the lower dimensional operators to constrain the higher dimensional operators.

 Let us first consider a simple example widely used in discussing hairy black holes and spontaneous scalarization, the $f(\phi) \cal G$ model.
 In this model, apart from the standard kinetic terms for the scalar and the graviton, all terms except the $f(\phi) \cal G$ operators are tuned to zero: